xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-24-all-thats-left-of-you-chromatin-in-her-palms-and-your-last-words-at-the-workers-club.md

 <a href="https://www.instagram.com/wrench_band/">Wrench</a>
 </p>
 <br>
-I arrived at Nighthawks bar, Collingwood in the late afternoon of January 15th for a show that promised to join together "the forces of skramz and shoegaze".
-For me, this was particularly exciting as my first time playing as a member of Could be Stars.
-A huge gig, showcasing promising new talent from Djilang and Naarm, was in store.
+In the early afternoon of Saturday, January 24th, The Workers Club in Fitzroy held a show debuting

 ![poster](/images/posternighthawksjan26.jpg)